chaitin/veinmind-tools/README.en.md

 ## 🧑‍💻 Coding Plugins

-Use exmaple to create a veinmind-tool plugin quickly, see more at [veinmind-example](example/README.en.md)
+Use example to create a veinmind-tool plugin quickly, see more at [veinmind-example](example/README.en.md)

 ## ☁️ Cloud-native infrastructure compatibility